AmineGoumhand1/MyBlogs/src/content/posts/CyberSecurityDay-CTF.md

 So from this website you can conclude that the plane we are looking for is Croatia Airlines.

-So a small search about this plane and the needed values in the flag you'll get INSEC{}
+So a small search about this plane and the needed values in the flag you'll get INSEC{croatiaairlines,inc._ou_831_europe}.

 ## MyCastle-3
 **description** :